Introduction to Ozone

 Magnetic Lock

-The magnetic lock on the door prevents the door to the ZONO from being opened if the ozone level inside the ZONO is not safe for the door to be opened.
+The Magnetic Lock on the door(s) prevents the ZONO™ Cabinet from being opened during a cycle or if the ozone levels inside the machine are not safe for the door(s) to be opened.

 Inside Ozone Sensor